Asterodermidae: Classification

 The phylogenetic relationships of these Jurassic batomorphs have been unclear.
 Some researchers have expressed uncertainty regarding whether "spathobatids" ("asterodermids") form a paraphyletic or monophyletic group and to which order they belong.

 In their 2025 description of Apolithabatis, Türtscher et al. analyzed most of the Jurassic European holomorphic ray fossils.
-Their phylogenetic analysis placed all of these taxa in a monophyletic clade at the base of Batomorphi, outside of the crown group (all of the extant rays and their closest relatives).
+Their phylogenetic results varied based on the methodology used.
+Their majority-rule consensus tree (displayed in the cladogram below) placed all of these taxa in a monophyletic clade at the base of Batomorphi, outside of the crown group (all of the extant rays and their closest relatives).
 As such, they established the new order Apolithabatiformes to hold the family Spathobatidae (Asterodermidae).
 The authors emphasized that, while several consistent characters unite these genera within a group, the order is a working hypothesis subject to change with the future description of additional specimens.
-Their results are displayed in the cladogram below:
+Their maximum likelihood analysis, in contrast, rendered the apolithabatiforms a paraphyletic grade of early batomorphs.

+In 2026, Türtscher and colleagues assessed the anatomy and relationships of the extinct rhinopristiform Myledaphus.
+As before, their majority-rule consensus tree recovered a monophyletic Apolithabatiformes.
+The strict consensus tree recovered all members of this clade, as well as many other ray genera and orders, in an unresolved polytomy.
+The maximum-likelihood and Bayesian inference trees rendered Apolithabatiformes paraphyletic.
+In both of these, Aellopobatis and Apolithabatis were recognized as sister taxa, while only the latter also placed Asterodermus and Spathobatis in a sister group.
+These results are displayed in the cladogram below: